opentap/operator-panel/README.md

-# Operator Panel

-This project contains code for an operator user interface which can run many tests in parallel.

-It is implemented as a panel for Keysight Test Automation (KS8400).
+# Operator Panel for Test Automation
+The Operator Panel is a user interface plugin for  Keysight Test Automation (KS8400), designed to streamline manufacturing tests.
+It provides an solution for manufacturing environments, allowing for simultaneous execution of any number of parallel tests.
+All panels run the same test plan, but each has a separate set of external parameters that are set individually​.

-Note that to use it as a panel plugin for Keysight Test Automation a TAP_Engine license is required.
+Note that while the code here is released under the MIT license, to use it as is, a TAP_Engine license is required.

 Releases can be downloaded from the OpenTAP package repository at https://packages.opentap.io.